 - 1. All passengers must wear a securely fastened seat belt if available. - 2.
-Children must always be seated and facing forward. - 3.
+Children must be seated and facing forward at all times. - 3.
 No food or drinks are to be consumed on the bus/van. - 4.
-Children must always keep their hands and feet to themselves and inside the bus. - 5.
+Children must keep their hands and feet to themselves and inside the bus at all times. - 5.
 Destruction of seats or any other property on the bus is not allowed. - 6.
 No yelling, screaming, or distracting the bus driver. - 7.
 No throwing objects inside the bus, or out of the bus windows. - 8.
-Staff will be dispersed throughout the bus for maximum supervision.
+Staff will be dispersed throughout the bus for maximum supervision